nakatamaho/mplapack/README.md

+# The MPLAPACK is a multiprecision linear algebra package based on BLAS and LAPACK.
-# This package has been rewritten in C++ and offers support for various high precision libraries such as GMP, MPFR, and QD, allowing users to choose the library that best suits their needs.
+This package has been rewritten in C++ and offers support for various high precision libraries such as GMP, MPFR, and QD, allowing users to choose the library that best suits their needs.
 The MPLAPACK is a free software, distributed under a 2-clause BSD style license, in addition to the original license from LAPACK.

 # News